 - Coconut oil - Gives the brownie filling that unbelievable fudgy texture.
 It's also used in the pie crust and needs to be solid to make the dough.
 Substitute with melted butter or vegan butter if needed.

 - Pecans - Like little hidden gems inside the pie!
 Substitute with any type of nut or omit entirely if desired.

 Step by step directions

 This is one of the easiest homemade pies to make.
 If making the crust yourself, you will need a food processor or mixer for the dough, a rolling pin, and a 9 inch pie pan.
-For the brownie filling, you need a mixing bowl and hand mixer or a stand mixer and a pot to melt the chocolate.
+For the brownie filling, you need a mixing bowl and hand mixer or a stand mixer with the whisk attachment and a small saucepan to melt the chocolate.

 This recipe calls for my homemade gluten free pie crust.
-However, if you have your own, feel free to use that as well!
+However, if you have your own crust, feel free to use that as well!

 This pie crust is almond flour based and made with only a few ingredients but it can be finicky so make sure to follow the directions closely.